1j-bla1/portfolio/_posts/2025-11-3-james-retrospective-blog.md

 This is read as 5 to the power of 2 which would get you 25.

+### Conditionals:

+Conditionals are very important code and tracks if a condition is met.
+There are 3 different types of ways to make conditionals.

+ `if`

+ ` else if`

+   ` else`

+A If statements is where if a certain condition is met then something will happen An else if statement is when if a condition is false it then moves to the else false condition to see if it has reached its condition.
+Else if used if an if statement is false.
+For instance if a if condition is not met then it moves to else which would exact the else code till the if statement is met.

+ An example of a conditional in Javascript:

+`Let number=10;`

+`If (number==10){`

+`console.log(“The number is equal to 10”);`

+`} else {`

+`console.log(“The number is not equal to 10”);`

+`}`

+What this does is check if the variable number is equal to 10.
+If it is equal to 10 it will print that the number equals 10.
+If it does not equal ten then the else statement makes it print that the number is not 10

+### Iterations:

+Iterations are a loop that keeps games going infinitely till a condition is met.
+It uses the code to make it loop.

+Example of an Iteration:

+`For (let i = 0; i<5; i++){`

+`console.log(“The number is :” + i)`

+`}`

+What this code does is create a loop.
+It starts with i = 0.
+Each time the loop is run it is added to by 1.
+The condition to stop the game is i<5 .
+This loop repeats until i is no longer less than 5.
+This means it will stop when it is equal to 5.

+### Strings:

+Strings are a more simple concept in Javascript but can still be important.
+Strings are basically data that is text instead of numbers.
+To create a string you put quotation mark around it

+Example of a String:

+`Let name = “James”;`

+The string is “James” and is used since my name is not numbers but words.

+### Data Abstraction:

+Data abstraction is a concept where you hide part of the code by creating functions or other means of running your code.
+By doing this you don’t have to worry about the code inside a function but instead you can think about what it does instead

+Example of Data Abstraction:

+`class User { `

+`constructor(name,password) {`

+`this.name=name;`

+`this._password= password;`

+`}`

+`getName() { `

+`return this.name`

+`}`

+`passwordCheck (input){ `

+`return input === this._password`

+`}`

+`}`

+Instead of worrying about the code inside the class, by using data abstraction you can forget about it and think about what the function does as a whole.
+This makes it easier for coders to think more clearly when they have less code to think about.

+### Classes and Constructors:

+Classes and constructors is another coding piece that is important since it creates objects.
+They do this by using the code class and constructor.

+Example of Classes and Constructors:

+`class Car {`

+`constructor(name, year){ `

+`this.name=name;`

+`this.year=year;`

+`}`

+`getDetails(){`

+`return “The ” + this.name + “is ” + this.year + “years old.”`

+`}`

+`}`

+`Const myCar = new Car(“Toyota”, 2015)`

+`Console.log (myCar.getDetails)`

+This code can now be used when calling the Car class.
+You can see you make a variable for the car class which says it is a Toyota made in 2025

+### Classes and Variables:
+Classes and variables are basically the same as classes and constructors instead the variables part is more focused on.
+Variables are an important part in coding and keep track of data.

+Example of Classes and Variables:

+`class Student{`

+`constructor(name, grade){`

+`this.name=name;`

+`this.grade=grade;`

+`}`

+`showInfo{`

+`console.log(this.name + “Has a grade of” + this.grade);`
+`}`
+`}`

+This class uses plenty of variable variables inside of its code.

+### Classes and Methods:

+Are the same thing with classes but use a new type of code called methods.
+Methods basically are a function inside of a class and shows what the object can do.

+Example of Classes and Methods:

+`class Person {`

+   `constructor(name, age) {`

+   `this.name = name;`

+  `this.age = age;`

+   `}`

+   `greet() {`

+   ` console.log("Hello!
+My name is " + this.name);`

+ `  }`

+`}`

+What this code does is make a class named Person and a method called greet.
+When you call the class and greet it will display this message to the console log.

 Link with all my Lesson Homeworks: